 Course Information Packet

 When you sign up for a field course, you will receive a course itinerary, area maps, and a list of local accommodations provided by the area Chamber of Commerce.
-Information can be downloaded from the website or mailed by request.
+Class forms can be downloaded below or mailed by request.

-- U.S. Military Pass – free, must be obtained in advanced
+- U.S. Military Pass – free, must be obtained in advance

 - Annual 4th Grade Pass – available to U.S. 4th graders (including home-schooled and free-choice learners 10 years of age).
-Must obtained in advanced)
+Must obtain in advance)

-- Senior Pass – $10 lifetime pass for U.S. citizens or permanent residents age 62 or over
+- Senior Pass – $80 lifetime pass / $20 annual for U.S. citizens or permanent residents age 62 or over

 - Access Pass – free for U.S. citizens or permanent residents with permanent disabilities